How To Prepare For an OSHA Investigation Part 1

 Regardless of why OSHA is investigating your site, it’s vital that your company has a plan in place that minimizes the impact of the visit.
 If you have questions about how to create this plan, the OSHA defense attorneys at Trent Cotney P.A. can help.

-In the first part of our series, we will talk about what companies should do prior to an OSHA inspection to ensure that they are prepared.
+In the first part of our two-part series, we will talk about what companies should do prior to an OSHA inspection to ensure that they are prepared.

 Prior to An OSHA Inspection